 FRONTIER PROJECTS HAITI PROTOCOLS and PROGRAMS:

-* TEMPORARILY CLOSED OUR SCHOOL (MARCH - AUGUST as per government directives), *TRAINING OUR FAMILIES & CHILDREN, *PROVIDING SANITATION AND HEALTH & MEDICAL KITS and *RAISING FUNDS FOR DESPERATELY-NEEDED SOLAR POWER for our TRAINING CENTRE to keep our programs running during Haiti's present massive POWER SCARCITY
+* TEMPORARILY CLOSED OUR SCHOOL (MARCH - AUGUST as per government directives), *TRAINING OUR FAMILIES & CHILDREN and PROVIDING SANITATION AND HEALTH & MEDICAL KITS and *RAISING FUNDS FOR DESPERATELY-NEEDED SOLAR POWER for our TRAINING CENTRE to keep our programs running during Haiti's present massive POWER SCARCITY

-We are committing to the following priorities and will continue to respond to the situation as it may change: 1.
+We committed to the following priorities and will continue to respond to the situation as it may change: 1.
 CLOSING of BOUVIER SCHOOL during the worst stages in 2020 - and if necessary in the future, and TRAINING FOR OUR TEACHERS We closed Bouvier School in 2020 for 8 weeks, in line with the Presidential order.
 Our staff used this time for FURTHER TRAINING... with safe-distancing practices- as a group of 10.
 2. TRAINING OUR LEADERS, CHILDREN and FAMILIES in SANITATION PRACTICES See photos below.
 3. PROVIDING VITAL MEDICAL, HEALTH and SANITATION SUPPLIES along with their usual MONTHLY FOOD SUPPLIES.
 See photos below.
 4. CONTINUING our FROMZION- SPONSORED VOCATIONAL TRAINING COURSE for our Love Community mums, teaching them the trade of Pattern-making and Sewing!
 5. WORKING WITH OUR PARTNERS and SPONSORS to continue to provide HEALTH CHECKS and SANITATION & MEDICAL/VITAMIN packages for our families.
 If you would like to join us with funding the cost of a Family Sanitation and Medical/Vitamin Pack, you canSimply Give HERE.

 Copyright Frontier Projects Incorporated 2021 All rights reserved.